 There are currently 49 local workforce investment areas designated by the Governor that provide WIA services.
-These local workforce investment areas receive WIA funds that are used to operate One-Stop Career Centers where services and training can be obtained.
-While One-Stop Career Centers use a variety of strategies for providing appropriate services that best meet their customers' needs, WIA law and regulations define a flow of services which are divided into four specific categories.
+These local workforce investment areas receive WIA funds that are used to operate America's Job Centers of CaliforniaSM (AJCC) (until recently, referred to as One-Stop Career Centers) where services and training can be obtained.
+While AJCCs use a variety of strategies for providing appropriate services that best meet their customers' needs, WIA law and regulations define a flow of services which are divided into four specific categories.
 These categories are listed below.